MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 ### First use of a USB modem

-A user starts with a Windows 8, Windows 8.1, or Windows 10-certified mobile broadband USB modem that does not have an active associated data plan.
-The user connects the USB modem to a Windows 8, Windows 8.1, or Windows 10 computer for the first time, and the mobile broadband class driver is automatically installed for the device.
+A user starts with a Windows-certified mobile broadband USB modem that does not have an active associated data plan.
+The user connects the USB modem to a Windows computer for the first time, and the mobile broadband class driver is automatically installed for the device.
 The user opens Windows Connection Manager and chooses to connect to the mobile broadband network.

 As part of the connection process, Windows determines that the mobile broadband network does not provide Internet access because no active data plan is associated with the device.
 Normally, Windows opens the mobile broadband app so that the app can provide an option to purchase a data plan or otherwise enable Internet access.
 However, because the USB modem was just installed, the mobile broadband app is not yet installed on the computer.